 Even a very small dose combined with alcohol can cause side effects you didn’t anticipate.
 For example, in a 1991 study published in the journal Human Psychopharmacology: Clinical and Experimental, researchers found that even a dose as small as 1 mg (milligram) when combined with a drink of alcohol resulted in sedation, dizziness, and impaired performance.
 When a dose that small causes such a big impact, it is safe to say that no dose is without risk.

 (February 2012).
 Deadly Duo: Mixing Alcohol and Prescription Drugs Can Result in Addiction or Accidental Death.
-Scientific American. from https://www.scientificamerican.com/article/mixing-alcohol-prescription-drugs-result-addiction-accidental-death/
+Scientific American.
+Retrieved December 2018 from from https://www.scientificamerican.com/article/mixing-alcohol-prescription-drugs-result-addiction-accidental-death/

 (2014).
 Harmful Interactions: Mixing Alcohol with Medicines.
-National Institute on Alcohol Abuse and Alcoholism. from https://pubs.niaaa.nih.gov/publications/Medicine/medicine.htm
+National Institute on Alcohol Abuse and Alcoholism.
+Retrieved December 2018 from from https://pubs.niaaa.nih.gov/publications/Medicine/medicine.htm

 (2014).
 Circumstances and Toxicology of Sudden or Unnatural Deaths Involving Alprazolam.
-Drug and Alcohol Dependence. from https://ndarc.med.unsw.edu.au/project/circumstances-and-toxicology-sudden-or-unnatural-deaths-involving-alprazolam
+Drug and Alcohol Dependence.
+Retrieved December 2018 from from https://ndarc.med.unsw.edu.au/project/circumstances-and-toxicology-sudden-or-unnatural-deaths-involving-alprazolam

 (September 1991).
 Effects of Single Doses of Alprazolam on Alcohol Alone and In Combination on Psychological Performance.
-Human Psychopharmacology: Clinical and Experimental. from https://onlinelibrary.wiley.com/doi/pdf/10.1002/hup.470060305
+Human Psychopharmacology: Clinical and Experimental.
+Retrieved December 2018 from from https://onlinelibrary.wiley.com/doi/pdf/10.1002/hup.470060305